xarxaxdev/gans_blanc/README.md

 In this case we need to download the pretrained model for `distilroberta-base` since this model is the milestone we will be fine-tuning to our data.
 The code in src/roberta.py automatically downloads its pretrained model from huggingface, so there is no need to run any explicit commands.
 However note that the first time this code is run, it may take a while to download the model.

 It is also worth nothing that for roberta the batch\_size values are hardcoded, since we had to cater to our GPU limitations(NVIDIA GeForce GTX 1650).
-The current batch\_sizes are: 4 for training,48 for validation. and are declared atop roberta as `BATCH_SIZE_TRAIN_CONCURRENT` and `BATCH_SIZE_VALIDATE_CONCURRENT`.
+The current batch\_sizes are: 4 for training, 48 for validation and are declared atop `src/roberta.py` as `BATCH_SIZE_TRAIN_CONCURRENT` and `BATCH_SIZE_VALIDATE_CONCURRENT`.
 Feel free to tinker with them if you are running out of GPU memory or you want to run the training faster.

 ### Training